Nonparametric Instrumental Variable Analysis Without Structural Equations: Debiased Inference on Functionals of Inverse Problems with No Solutions: Functional bias expansion

 \begin{rem}[Comparison with \citet{bennett2025inference}] We compare Assumption~\ref{assum: source_condition_riesz} with the \emph{functional strong identification} condition of \citet[Definition 1]{bennett2025inference}.
 That condition can also be understood as the existence of a solution to a Riesz regression problem.
-However, unlike that work, we require existence of Riesz representers to linear functionals defined by projections, namely those induced by $a_{P,\parallel}$ and $r_{P,\parallel}$ respectively.
-Alternately, as expressed in Assumption~\ref{assum: source_condition_riesz}, we only impose source conditions on the projections of $a_P$ and $r_{P}$ onto the relevant subspaces. \end{rem}
+However, unlike that work, we require existence of solutions to Riesz regressions only for linear functionals defined by $a_{P, \parallel}, r_{P, \parallel}$, and moreover only on sides where the corresponding orthogonal residual $r_{P, \perp}, a_{P, \perp}$ is non-zero.
+In contrast, \citet{bennett2025inference} requires existence of solutions to Riesz regression for linear functional defined by $a_P$ in our notation, which a priori constrains the statistical model. \end{rem}